Can I Fly With CBD Oil?

 The TSA is a federal agency, and airports are subject to federal laws.
 Even though recreational cannabis is legal in some states, marijuana is still federally prohibited.
-That’s why the TSA can stop you from attempting to travel with edibles, dried flower or other forms of cannabis that contain THC.
+That’s why the TSA can stop you from attempting to travel with edibles, dried flower or other forms of cannabis.
 Again, that’s if you’re talking about marijuana or recreational cannabis.
 CBD oil or hemp oil is somewhat of an exception.

 Federal law on CBD oil

 If you travel with CBD oil that is derived from hemp with a THC content below 0.3%, you’re in the clear.
 The DEA and FDA don’t consider CBD that is made from hemp to be the same as psychoactive cannabis so long as the THC content in the CBD oil is below 0.3%.
 That’s why it’s so important that you buy from a reputable company that can provide a Certificate of Analysis from a reputable laboratory that outlines exactly what is in the product.
-If you buy hemp oil from a medical dispensary, that CBD oil is often derived from cannabis, not hemp, which would contain much higher concentrations of THC, making it illegal under federal law.
+If you buy hemp oil from a medical dispensary, that CBD oil is often derived from cannabis, not hemp, making it illegal under federal law.

 What to look for in CBD oil products

 The best thing to do is check your label.
-If your CBD oil says that it comes from industrial hemp or it doesn’t state the actual levels of THC in it, you’re very unlikely to have a problem.
+If your CBD oil says that it comes from industrial hemp, you’re very unlikely to have a problem.

 Our products contain less than 0.3% of THC and comply with every state and federal regulation.
 We are 100% compliant with every law, so you can feel confident in the safety and quality of our products.